feedbackone/elmstronaut/README.md

 This guide assumes you already have an Astro project set up.
 If not, please run `pnpm create astro@latest` first and come back when you're ready.

 - Create a folder called `elm` under the `src` directory.
-Your Elm files will live here.
+Your Elm files will live there.
 - Make sure there is an _elm.json_ file in the root directory.
 Run `pnpm elm init` if you haven't initialized your Elm project yet.
 - Modify `"source-directories"` from `src` to `src/elm` in the _elm.json_